 USDT was one of the first stablecoins to reach a worldwide popularity.
 The idea of USDT was to infuse transparency and stability in the cryptocurrency dynamics.
 Like other fiat backed stablecoin, USDT price is pegged in 1:1 proportion to fiat currency.
 Most crypto traders use USDT as an investment instrument for bitcoin trading.
 The process to obtain USDT is quite simple.
 The buyer should create an account on the crypto exchange and deposit funds.
 You can exchange USDT for the amount of fiat currency that you deposit.

 USDC is a regulated and verifiable ERC-20 stablecoin that works as global interoperable money.
 It aims to make international financial transactions as easy as sending an email.
-Some call it a blockchain based digital dollar.
-Additionally, USDC can be used as a programmable currency as well as to buy crypto collectibles.
+Some call it a blockchain-based digital dollar.
+Additionally, USDC can be used as a programmable currency to buy crypto collectibles.
 You can store USDC in hardware wallets (Ledger Nano S and Trezor), or wallets with SegWit feature (Coinnomi).

 Switchain is an instant non custodial cryptocurrency exchange.
 Our user user-friendly platform makes trading crypto easy and fast.
 We work with different cryptocurrency trading partners to guarantee the best cryptocurrency rates to our clients.